 The ocean regulates climate.
 Changing waters mean a changing climate.

 As our planet warms, rainstorms and other extreme events are becoming more intense.
-What sort of changes will we have to make as global warming continues?
+What sorts of changes will we have to make as global warming continues?

 Lowering emissions to help curb climate change is possible, starting right now.
 Consuming less, riding the train instead of driving solo or unplugging idle electronics may seem like small steps, but these measures make a difference, especially when whole communities do them.

-Though rapidly reducing global emissions will require a range of actions--from preserving Earth's forests to changing the ways we travel--providing clean sources of electricity is most critical.
+Although rapidly reducing global emissions will require a range of actions, from preserving Earth's forests to changing the ways we travel, providing clean sources of electricity is most critical.